 - Linkage Conventions

 - Subtask Creation and Control

 - Program Management

 - Resource Control

 - Program Interruption, Termination, and Dumping Services

 - Virtual Storage Management

 - Real Storage Management

+- Data in Virtual Facility

 - Miscellaneous Services

 Part II contains the descriptions and definitions of the supervisor macro instructions available in the assembler language.
 It provides applications programmers coding the assembler language with the information necessary to code the macro instructions.
 The standard, list, and execute forms of the macro instructions are grouped, where applicable, for ease of reference.